Anant/Cassandra.Toolkit/README.md

 | CosmosDB?           | Tarball            | Y         |
 | AWS MCS?            | Tarball            | Y         |

+## Ansible Version Compatibility
+[Click here](./src/ansible/README.md#compatibility) for information on Ansible version compatibility.

 # Development and Testing

 To quickly get started developing on this project, we recommend using [CCM, the Cassandra Cluster Manager](https://github.com/riptano/ccm).
 We describe how to setup a test cluster using CCM [here](./setup/README.md#sandbox-clusters-for-testing-and-development).

+You can also test out individual tools quickly using docker, without having to setup everything in Ansible.
+We provide some sample scripts to make it easy.
+[Click here for instructions](./src/docker/README.md).

 This project is maintained by Rahul Singh of [Anant](http://anant.us).
 Feel free contact me if you'd like to collaborate on this and other tools.
 I also work on [Cassandra.Link](http://cassandra.link), a curated set of knowledge on all things related to Cassandra.